NaimFuad/TinyWeatherStation/README.md

 # TinyWeatherStation
 This is an open sourced small weather station that are able to retrieve data from Open Weather and display it on TFT LCD Screen.
 Powered with Hibiscus Sense by Myduino

+To install, you can refer to the Wiki section of this repository and the steps are in order.
+[Wiki](https://github.com/NaimFuad/TinyWeatherStation/wiki)

 TO ADD IMAGE HERE

 ## Features